 Women’s health medicine is an expanding and diverse field of practice that charcaterises contemporary women’s health and covers sexual and reproductive care at all ages, including pregnancy care.

-International public health encompasses the study of the health of global citizens and communities, with the aim to protect and prevent people from illness and injury.
+Global health encompasses the study of the health of global citizens and communities, with the aim to protect and prevent people from illness and injury.

 Addressing the health challenges of populations, public health aims to identify, understand, prevent and contain diseases in populations and resolve population health inequities.